--:-- --

 In digital marketing, it’s easy to fall into the trap of over-complicating things.
 We want to show our expertise, so we throw around terms like CTR, retargeting, CPC, ROAS, and multi-touch attribution.
 It sounds smart.

 But it doesn’t serve the client—especially not in Nepal, where many business owners are still learning how digital fits into their overall strategy.
+This is a common reason why Nepali businesses misunderstand digital marketing.

 Since that day, I’ve made it my mission to communicate as clearly as I can.
 No jargon walls.
 No hiding behind metrics.
 Just honest, understandable conversations.